-- Secondly, it takes longer time to attract and convert new freelance clients.
+- Secondly, it takes a longer time to attract and convince new clients to invest in your plans.
 As you already know, people don’t just stumble across your social media profile and decide to sign a 6-month contract with a stranger.

-PS: From my experience, it takes 3-6 months for a complete stranger to become a qualified lead or a paying customer.
+- From my experience, it takes 3-6 months for a complete stranger to become a potential lead.
+It’s almost never overnight.

 - Finally, your customers are your best salespeople.
 Here’s why: Upwork claims that “41% of freelancers say they get their new clients through referrals from previous clients“.
 So even more reasons to treat your clients well – you never know who’s going to recommend you to their friends.

 #4:Create a portfolio of your best projects.

 If you want to sell your freelance services online you need a portion.
 Your portfolio can be a WordPress website, or a simple landing page made with a link in bio tool like Smily.bio.